 The Home Farm at Caerhays extends to 320 hectares (800 acres) and is farmed in hand by the estate’s farm manager, Hamish Ross, and one other full time tractor driver, Arthur Broom.

-The farm is managed in a traditional way and is an old fashioned ‘mixed’ farm with arable crops, a flock of 600-700 Dorset ewes and a pedigree herd of 80 purebred suckler cows and followers.
+The farm is managed in a traditional way and is an old fashioned ‘mixed’ farm with arable crops, a flock of 600-700 Dorset ewes and a pedigree herd of 70 purebred saler cows and followers.

 The overall farming policy is ‘extensive’ with low inputs and low overall stocking densities.
-The whole farm is subject to an Entry Level Scheme (ELS) which requires specific management and husbandry policies designed to benefit and preserve the environment.
+The whole farm is subject to a higher Level Stewardshp Scheme (ELS) which requires specific management and husbandry policies designed to benefit and preserve the environment.

 HLS will also enable the farm to restore more areas of coastal gorse and scrub to wild flower meadows near West Portholland.
 These fields were last cultivated to grow potatoes during World War 2 and have grown into dense scrub.